Gitmaxd/dubco-mcp-server-npm/README.md

 echo 'export DUBCO_API_KEY=your_api_key_here' >> ~/.zshrc
 ```

+## 🖥️ Cursor IDE Setup

+Cursor IDE provides native support for MCP servers.
+Follow these steps to set up the dubco-mcp-server in Cursor:

+### Step 1: Install Cursor IDE

+If you haven't already, download and install [Cursor IDE](https://cursor.sh/) (version 0.4.5.9 or later).

+### Step 2: Open Cursor Settings

+1. Open Cursor IDE
+2. Click on the gear icon in the bottom left corner, or use the keyboard shortcut `Cmd+,` (Mac) or `Ctrl+,` (Windows/Linux)
+3. Navigate to the Features section
+4. Scroll down to find the "MCP Servers" section

+### Step 3: Add the MCP Server

+1. Click on "+ Add new MCP server"
+2. In the dialog that appears:
+   - **Name**: Enter "Dub.co MCP Server" (or any name you prefer)
+   - **Type**: Select "command" from the dropdown
+   - **Command**: Enter `env DUBCO_API_KEY=your_api_key_here npx -y dubco-mcp-server`
+     (Replace `your_api_key_here` with your actual Dub.co API key)
+3. Click "Save" to add the server

+### Step 4: Verify the Connection

+After adding the MCP server, you should see a green status indicator next to the server name.
+If it shows a red or yellow status, try:

+1. Checking that your API key is correct
+2. Restarting Cursor IDE
+3. Verifying that Node.js (16.0.0+) is properly installed

+### Step 5: Using the Server

+The dubco-mcp-server provides tools that can be used with Cursor's AI features:

+1. Open Cursor's Composer or Agent mode (MCP only works in these modes)
+2. Explicitly instruct the AI to use the Dub.co tools (create_link, update_link, delete_link)
+3. Accept the tool usage prompts when they appear

 ## 🔧 Usage with MCP

 This server provides tools that can be used by AI assistants through the Model Context Protocol.
 To use it with an MCP-compatible AI assistant, add it to your MCP configuration.